wp-plugins/cpt-onomies/readme.txt

 No. It's just a fun word I made up.

-= I need custom post types but not CPT-onomyies =
+= I need custom post types but not CPT-onomies =

 CPT-onomies offers an extensive custom post type manager, allowing you to create and completely customize your custom post types without touching one line of code!